The Bourne Ultimatum: Plot summary

 After a message in the form of a murder at a carnival indicates his old enemy, Carlos the Jackal, has resurfaced, David Webb, aka Jason Bourne, works to find him.
 As the Jackal enters old age and his infamy fades, he decides that he will do two things before he dies: kill Webb/Bourne, and destroy the KGB facility of Novgorod, where the Jackal was trained and was turned away for being a maniac.
 Carlos the Jackal uses a diverse collective of aged men devoted to his handiwork known as "The Old Men of Paris."
 The old men, who are mostly criminals, work for the Jackal in return for their family's comfort.
 Webb sends his wife and children to live with her brother, John St. Jacques, in the Caribbean for protection while Webb himself works with old friend and CIA agent Alexander Conklin, and to a limited degree, the CIA, to hunt down and kill the Jackal first.

 While in the Caribbean, the St. Jacques Family faces a number of complications.
-A "War Hero" arrives, who is actually an "Old Man of Paris," is supposed to assassinate Marie St. Jacques and her two children, and spray paint "Jason Bourne, brother of the Jackal" on the wall.
+A "War Hero" (actually an "Old Man of Paris") arrives, who is supposed to assassinate Marie St. Jacques and her two children, and spray paint "Jason Bourne, brother of the Jackal" on the wall.
 At the same time, a former judge, Brendan P. Prefontaine, arrives.
 The Jackal thinks that Prefontaine was going to foil his murder plan, and bribes a nurse on the island to kill him.
 However, his plans are foiled when the "war hero" finds out that when he is done with the murder, he is to be assassinated as well.
 He turns sides and shoots the nurse, saving Prefontaine.
 After the foiled assassination, Webb returns to the Caribbean.
 At the time of his visit, the Jackal himself comes to try to kill Webb, at the same time killing three security guards, the Crown Governor of the island, the "Old Man of Paris" who changed sides (strapped explosives on him), severely beats a waiter, and wounds Jason Bourne in the neck with a bullet (this is the Jackal's trademark and no one has survived it until now).